William Dean Howells House (Kittery Point, Maine): Description and history

 The Howells House is located on the south side of Pepperrell Road (Maine State Route 103), occupying a parcel of land that stretches down to the banks of the Piscataqua River, between the village of Kittery Point and Fort McClary State Park.
-It is a -story wood-frame structure, with a mansard roof, clapboard siding, and a fieldstone foundation.
-The main facade faces south toward the river, and is three bays wide, with projecting bays on either side of a picture window.
-The right bay houses an entrance, while the left bay has a three-part window whose larger central portion is arched.
+It is a 1½-story wood-frame structure, with a mansard roof, clapboard siding, and a fieldstone foundation.

+The main facade faces south toward the river and is three bays wide, with projecting bays on either side of a picture window.
+The right bay houses an entrance, while the left bay has a three-part window with a larger central arched portion.
 The mansard roof is pierced by shed-roof dormers.
-The main house is joined to a former carriage barn via an enclosed passage; the barn has been similarly styled.
+The main house is joined to a former carriage barn via an enclosed passage; the barn has been styled similarly.

 The house was built about 1870 by Joseph D. Branum, a businessman from Springfield, Massachusetts.
 The house was for about 20 years the summer residence of the noted literary figure William Dean Howells (1837-1920).
 Howells achieved critical acclaim as editor of the Atlantic Monthly in the 1870s, and was also a writer of note.
 He was in his later years a major contributor to Century Magazine, and served as an advisor to Harper and Brothers.